check_setup

 .
 That is,explain

-only uses the feature combinations/coalitions that respect the causal ordering when computing the asymmetric Shapley values.
+only uses feature coalitions that respect the causal ordering.
 Ifasymmetric

 isTRUE